Arcturus expedition: Vessel

-Henry D. Whiton provided the vessel, and Harrison Williams provided three-fourths of the expedition cost.

 Crew

-The leader of the Arcturus expedition was William Beebe, and the expedition drew attention due to the presence of women on board as crew members.
+Along with expedition leader Beebe, the Arcturus expedition drew attention due to the presence of women on board as crew members.
 Beebe said of the female crew members: "If it were feasible, I would have my entire scientific party made up of [women], just as readily as not.
 Fine minds are as necessary in modern research exploration as fine courage.
 It is easier to find fine women than fine men."
 The six female researchers, writers, and artists made essential contributions to the expedition two generations before it was commonplace for female scientists to be aboard research vessels.